berryamin/Python/Python-3/Doc/glossary.rst

       dictionaries.
 There are the local, global and built-in namespaces as well as nested namespaces in objects (in methods).
 Namespaces support modularity by preventing naming conflicts.
-For instance, the functions :func:`builtins.open` and :func:`os.open` are distinguished by their namespaces.
+For instance, the functions :func:`builtins.open <.open>` and :func:`os.open` are distinguished by their namespaces.
 Namespaces also aid readability and maintainability by making it clear which module implements a function.
 For instance, writing :func:`random.seed` or :func:`itertools.islice` makes it clear that those functions are implemented by the :mod:`random` and :mod:`itertools` modules, respectively.

+   namespace package
+      A :pep:`420` :term:`package` which serves only as a container for subpackages.
+Namespace packages may have no physical representation, and specifically are not like a :term:`regular package` because they have no ``__init__.py`` file.

+      See also :term:`module`.

    nested scope
       The ability to refer to a variable in an enclosing definition.
 For